Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes

 Since the matrix

 is positive definite by Proposition \ref{prop: suitable coordinates}, we have proven \eqref{eq: conormal bundle}.

-By standard \emph{microlocal} analytic hypoellipticity at elliptic points in $T^*\V$, we hence conclude that $u_\I$ is microlocally real analytic everywhere at $x_1 = 0$ except potentially at the conormal bundle $\mathcal N^* \{x_1 = 0\}$, i.e.\ the analytic wave front set at $x_1 = 0$ is contained in the conormal bundle.
-We will show the real analyticity at the conormal bundle by applying \cite{GZ2020}*{Thm.\ 2}, which requires a computation of the Hamiltonian vector field $H_\p$ at $\mathcal N^* \{x_1 = 0\}$.
-For this, we first compute $\d_1 \p|_{\mathcal N^* \{x_1 = 0\}}$.
+By standard \emph{microlocal} analytic hypoellipticity at elliptic points in $T^*\V$, see for example \cite{M2002}*{Thm.\ 4.2.2 \& Exe.\ 4.6.4}, we hence conclude that $u_\I$ is microlocally real analytic everywhere at $x_1 = 0$ except potentially at the conormal bundle $N^* \{x_1 = 0\}$, i.e.\ the analytic wave front set at $x_1 = 0$ is contained in the conormal bundle.
+We will show the real analyticity at the conormal bundle by applying \cite{GZ2020}*{Thm.\ 2}, which requires a computation of the Hamiltonian vector field $H_\p$ at $N^* \{x_1 = 0\}$.
+For this, we first compute $\d_1 \p|_{N^* \{x_1 = 0\}}$.
 At an arbitrary point

 using \eqref{eq: inverse metric at x_1= 0} and Proposition \ref{prop: suitable coordinates}, we compute